hashicorp/terraform-provider-google/docs/r/logging_folder_sink.html.markdown

 * `filter` - (Optional) The filter to apply when exporting logs.
 Only log entries that match the filter are exported.
     See (Advanced Log Filters)[https://cloud.google.com/logging/docs/view/advanced_filters] for information on how to write a filter.

+* `include_children` - (Optional) Whether or not to include children folders in the sink export.
+If true, logs associated with child projects are also exported; otherwise only logs relating to the provided folder are included.

 ## Attributes Reference